sap-tutorials/Tutorials/tutorials/cp-workflow-build-approval-ui/cp-workflow-build-approval-ui.md

 ---
-title: Building a simple approval UI for your workflow
+title: Build simple approval UI for your workflow
 description: Build the UI to be displayed to execute a user task (task performed by a person) within a workflow.
 primary_tag: products>sap-cloud-platform
 tags: [  tutorial>beginner ]